 - Plug the power cord into the projector and into a wall socket.
-Turn on the wall socket switch (where fitted). - Press () POWER on the projector or remote control to start the projector.
-The POWER indicator light stays blue when the projector is on.

-(If necessary) Rotate the focus ring to adjust the image clearness.
+Turn on the wall socket switch (where fitted). - 2.
+Press () Power to start the projector.
+As soon as the lamp lights up, a "Power On Ring Tone" will be heard.
+The Power indicator light stays blue when the projector is on. - (If necessary) Rotate the focus ring to adjust the image clearness.